CSE graduate fellowship nomination instructions

 The nomination cover page contains a section for the DGS to enter a statement about each nominee.
 The statement should cover information about the undergraduate institution and the candidate's record there, the candidate's research experience and/or potential, the candidate’s goals/interests and fit within the graduate program, and any important personal attributes of the candidate, taken from letters or from direct knowledge of the nominee.
 The DGS should refrain from quoting extensively from the nominee’s letters of recommendation.
 The following should be addressed, when applicable:

 Discipline-specific information Information that may not be apparent to those outside the field, such as department reputations or publication norms.
-For example, you might state that a lesser known school is excellent in some particular area, or explain the importance of the GRE subject test.
+For example, you might state that a lesser known school is excellent in some particular area.

 Diversity or uniqueness Highlight a nominee who will add diversity to the program, or has a unique attribute or background that will bring a different perspective to the program.